Disbursement / Receiving Aid

 How Does Financial Aid Pay for My Fees?

-The Office of Financial Aid works in conjunction with Student Financial Services to pay accepted financial aid awards to students.
+The Office of Financial Aid works in conjunction with Student Business Services to pay accepted financial aid awards to students.
 These payments are called “disbursements” and begin the week before classes start each semester.

 Aid is disbursed to eligible students a week prior to the first day of classes each semester, and thereafter as available.

 All financial aid, including Parent PLUS loans, will first be applied to institutional charges, which include: mandatory state and campus fees and housing charges (if residing in on-campus housing).
 Any remaining financial aid after institutional charges are paid will then be refunded to the student.
-Please see Student Financial Services regarding issuing refunds or making payments.
+Please see Student Business Services regarding issuing refunds or making payments.

 Charges (if applicable)